d0tTino/d0tTino/docs/ai-automation.md

 The `do` subcommand always prints a dry-run of the planned commands before execution and refuses to run without this preview.
 Each step is annotated with `[risk:read]`, `[risk:write]`, `[risk:network]` or `[risk:elevated]` to classify its impact.
+Suggestions now include a numeric score based on the highest-risk tag so you can quickly gauge severity.
 Review the output and re-run with `--dry-run` to preview only or pass `--confirm` to execute steps that carry any risk tag.
 After the dry run the CLI replays the output and asks for confirmation so you execute exactly what you approved.

 This interactive review makes the workflow safer by ensuring you see and approve every step before it runs.